MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to manage MIME sniffing for file promotion from one type to another based on a MIME sniff.
 A MIME sniff is the recognition by Internet Explorer of the file type based on a bit signature.

-- If you enable this policy setting, the MIME Sniffing Safety Feature will not apply in this zone.
+- If you enable this policy setting, the MIME Sniffing Safety Feature won't apply in this zone.
 The security zone will run without the added layer of security provided by this feature.

-- If you disable this policy setting, the actions that may be harmful cannot run; this Internet Explorer security feature will be turned on in this zone, as dictated by the feature control setting for the process.
+- If you disable this policy setting, the actions that may be harmful can't run; this Internet Explorer security feature will be turned on in this zone, as dictated by the feature control setting for the process.

-- If you do not configure this policy setting, the actions that may be harmful cannot run; this Internet Explorer security feature will be turned on in this zone, as dictated by the feature control setting for the process.
+- If you don't configure this policy setting, the actions that may be harmful can't run; this Internet Explorer security feature will be turned on in this zone, as dictated by the feature control setting for the process.
 <!-- RestrictedSitesZoneEnableMIMESniffing-Description-End -->

 <!-- RestrictedSitesZoneEnableMIMESniffing-Editable-Begin -->